starter-kits-usmb/front-angular/README.md

 ## Routing and lazy loading

-The app is using lazy loading for modules.
-This means that the modules are loaded only when the user navigates to the route.
+The app is using standalone components.
+This means that the components are loaded only when the user navigates to the route.
 This is a good practice to improve the performance of the app.
-The routing is configured in `app-routing.module.ts` file and each module has its own routing file.
+The routing is configured in `app.routes.ts` file.

 ## Authentication service